 To get more stitches in knitting, an increase is needed.
-A common method of increasing stitches is known as make one, abbreviated as M1 or M1L, for make one left.
+A common method of increasing stitches is known as a make-one, abbreviated as M1 or M1L, for make-one-left.

-There's also a stitch known as the M1R or make one right, which involves lifting the bar from the back and knitting it through the front loop.
-This one is a little trickier, and patterns don't always specify which one of these stitches they want you to perform (the pattern will just say M1), which means you can use either, and M1L is much easier once you've tried it a couple of times.
+There is also a stitch known as the M1R or make-one-right, which involves lifting the bar from the back and knitting it through the front loop.
+This one is a little trickier, and patterns do not always specify which one of these stitches they want you to perform (the pattern will just say M1), which means you can use either.
+M1L is much easier once you have tried it a couple of times.

-- Check the Pattern Instructions.
-You should know that a lifted increase is sometimes referred to as a make one or a bar increase, so how do you know which increase to use?
-That is why it's important to check the pattern's list of terms to make sure you're performing the exact increase that the designer intended.
-Also, if abbreviations are used in the pattern, an explanation should be given somewhere in the notes for the pattern as to what the abbreviation means.
+Check the pattern instructions closely to make sure you are performing the exact increase that the designer intended.
+You should know that a lifted (or raised) increase is sometimes referred to as a make-one or a bar increase, so how do you know which increase to use?
+Usually, the pattern has a list of terms.
+In most cases, when abbreviations are used in the pattern, an explanation is given somewhere in the notes for the pattern as to what the abbreviation means.

-- Don't Give Up.
-It can be a little tricky the first couple of times you do an M1, as it is a little tight, but once you get the hang of it, you'll be using make one everywhere you don't want your increases to be obvious.
+When you first start knitting with the M1, you may feel like you want to throw in the knitting needles.
+It can be a little tricky the first couple of times you do an M1, as it is a little tight.
+Once you get the hang of it, you will be using make-one everywhere you do not want your increases to be obvious.